Calumlg/lxmAnalysisPub/README.md

 # lxmAnalysisPub
 Repository containing data and code to reproduce plots and figures from 'Effort choices are sensitive to prior learning'
 ## How to use:
-  download the 'data' folder and put on your desktop (or anywhere else you'd like) LxM_mod_fit_vis_pub contains code for:
+  download the 'data' folder and put on your desktop (or anywhere else you'd like) OR clone this repo to a location of your choosing

+  please ensure that setwd calls and base_dir in LxM_load_and_preprocess are set to the correct folder

+  LxM_mod_fit_vis_pub contains code for:
     - logistic regression (M0)
     - mixed models comparing learning measures and mental health predictors